 The surgery involves a number of small incisions in the abdomen and stapling of the upper stomach.
 The bowel is divided and one end joined to the stomach, the other is joined to side of the bowel lower down to make a ‘Y’ pattern.

-The most important way weight loss occurs is through a substantial and prolonged decrease in appetite.
-There is a secondary way which is through malabsorption and a tendency to avoid carbohydrate rich foods because of an effect called ‘dumping syndrome’.
+The most important way weight loss occurs is through a substantial and prolonged decrease in appetite, brought on by powerful intestinal hormones that also work against type 2 diabetes.
+There is also a tendency to avoid carbohydrate rich foods because of an effect called ‘dumping syndrome’.